kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

    kumactl inspect dataplane demo-app-b4f98898-zxrqj.kuma-demo --type=config --shadow --include=diff | jq '.diff' | jd -t patch2jd
     ```

-    As we can see this time is empty.
+    The expected output is empty.
 CircuitBreaker and MeshCircuitBreaker configures Envoy in the exact similar way.

 3. Remove the `kuma.io/effect: shadow` label.
    Although the old CircuitBreaker and the new MeshCircuitBreaker currently coexist, the new policy completely overrides the old one.